 While about 20 percent of people in the study experienced time as normal during lockdown, Ogden found that 40 percent experienced it as slower than normal and 40 percent felt it was faster than usual.
 “When I looked at what made time pass slowly, I found that being older (above 65) and having low levels of satisfaction with current levels of social interaction and high levels of stress were likely to make someone feel like lockdown was passing slowly.
 Conversely, being young, busy and socially satisfied made lockdown pass more quickly.”

-David Spiegel, MD, a professor of psychiatry and director of the Stanford Center on Stress and Health, tells Yahoo Life that one of the ways we mark the passage of time is through our daily routines, which have changed significantly during lockdown.
+Spiegel says that one of the ways we mark the passage of time is through our daily routines, which changed significantly during lockdown.
 “You get dressed and go to work and see different people — those tend to be temporal markers, many of which we’ve lost,” Spiegel says.
 “Mood is another factor.
 If you're feeling good and enjoying what’s happening, you generally want time to slow down.
 Conversely, if you’re feeling down and not getting things done or not seeing people you know or like, days can seem very long and tedious.
 Mood and engagement in what you're doing are important factors.”

 Ogden says that, while a slowing of time is associated with negative mood, “we don't know whether the slowing of time is a consequence of negative mood or a cause of negative mood.”
 She adds: “Regardless, we can imagine that because lockdown has been stressful and has impaired people's mental health, anything which makes this period seem ‘longer’ is perhaps likely to worsen these effects.
 So we could imagine that experiencing the lockdown as artificially slow or long may worsen feelings of anxiety, depression or loneliness.
 But we really need more research to tell us this for sure.”